 Our Current Asset Allocation is pretty close to what I have targeted.
 I’ll plan to continue “rebalancing” with new investments.

 I haven’t set a specific allocation for the percentage of large, mid, and small caps, but I like to have some idea of what it is.
 I’ve learned that my numbers are a bit skewed, as Vanguard’s small cap indexes have some funds that are considered mid-cap.
-Personal Capital gives me a more accurate number if I really need to know, as explained in my Q2 Update.
+Empower gives me a more accurate number if I really need to know, as explained in my Q2 Update.

 2017 Q3 PoF Portfolio Performance

 Impressive?
 Not so fast.
 My S&P 500 index fund outperformed both, with a quarterly return of 4.48%.
-That figure includes reinvested dividends, which are oddly excluded from many reports of the index returns, including the default view from Personal Capital.
+That figure includes reinvested dividends, which are oddly excluded from many reports of the index returns, including the default view from Empower.
 I’ll omit that orange line from the remaining figures after this one, using my You Index as the comparison.

 My top holding from the last quarter happens to be my favorite (and only) individual stock, Berkshire Hathaway, with a return of 8.24% or nearly double that of the overall portfolio.